david-a-wheeler/make-audit/README.md

 # make-audit

 This is a simple, easy-to-use tool for auditing makefiles.
-It will report when an execution of make reads or changes files in ways that are inconsistent with its Makefile.
+It will report when an execution of `make` either reads or changes files in ways that are inconsistent with its Makefile.

 ## Prerequisites